Antioxidants During Pregnancy

 The Importance of Antioxidants During Pregnancy

 Our body is a complex system, influenced by various external factors, our lifestyle and the food we eat every day.
 Because of our lifestyle free radicals are continuously forming in the body.
 Those are poisons that cause chronic diseases and accelerate aging.
-And antioxidants protect us from those harmful effects.
-The importance of antioxidants during pregnancy is even increased as they protect their unborn baby as well.
+Antioxidants protect us from those harmful effects.
+The importance of antioxidants during pregnancy is even bigger as they not only protect pregnant women but their unborn baby as well!